 Cumberland DA won't charge officers in Long Creek use-of-force cases

 Aug.
-12—Prosecutors in Cumberland County will not be pressing charges against corrections officers for their use of force at Long Creek in a series of incidents at the state's only youth prison last summer.
+12—Prosecutors in Cumberland County will not charge corrections officers for their use of force at the Long Creek Youth Development Center in a series of violent altercations between residents and staff at the state's only youth prison last summer.

 When asked about the decision, first reported in the Bangor Daily News, Sahrbeck declined to elaborate or release a copy of the investigation to the Portland Press Herald, citing state law regarding the handling of court-related evidence and saying that he was on vacation.